Do your ears a favor and get the best wireless PS4 headset possible

-When you're playing a game you want the very best audio quality possible.
-Using a good headset is almost like experiencing a whole new universe once you put it on.
-If you want the best of the best wireless options for your PlayStation 4, you'll want the SteelSeries Arctis 7 for its form factor, affordability, and audio quality.
-But there are plenty of others out there to choose from depending on your tastes.

-Best Overall: SteelSeries Arctis 7
+Best overall: SteelSeries Arctis 7

-Let's be honest, gaming headsets tend to be gaudy.
-You've seen the unwieldy ones that light up in every color imaginable and look like they can be used as bludgeoning weapons.
+Let's be honest; gaming headsets tend to be gaudy.
+You've seen the unwieldy ones that light up in every color imaginable and look like sturdy bludgeoning weapons.
 That's not to say they aren't good headphones, but they certainly aren't the most stylish.
 The SteelSeries Arctis 7 benefits from its sleek design.
-You won't be embarrassed to wear this one no matter the occasion, and its style only scratches the surface of its favorable features.
+You won't be embarrassed to wear this one no matter the occasion, and its style only scratches the surface of its desirable features.

 Headsets are more than just about looks, though.
 The Arctis 7 features what is widely regarded as one of the best microphones in the business, and its 7.1 surround sound audio is second to none—but only available when using it on PC.
-Should you want to finely adjust it, SteelSeries also offers customization software so that you can get the most out of your Arctis 7.
+Should you want to finely adjust it, the SteelSeries also offers customization software, so you get the most out of your Arctis 7.

-And you won't need to worry about charging it often either.
-This headset provides up to 24 hours of gaming on a single charge thanks to its rechargeable Li-ion battery, and it's fairly comfortable to wear for long periods of time.
-You'll find most other headsets tend to provide anywhere between 10 and 20 hours.
+Bonus: You don't need to charge it often.
+This headset provides up to 24 hours of gaming on a single charge thanks to its rechargeable Li-ion battery, and it's relatively comfortable to wear for long periods.
+Most other headsets tend to provide anywhere between 10 to 20 hours.

 Pros: